-Ensuring the wellbeing of clergy is an important aspect of the life of the Diocese.
+Ensuring the wellbeing of clergy is an important aspect of the life of our Diocese.

 We continue to monitor the key aspects of wellbeing, awareness of trends etc, and enable appropriate actions to be taken to improve the wellbeing of the ordained ministers in the diocese.
-COVID-19 has increased our need to ensure we provide support and advice for clergy and their families as we emerge from the global pandemic.
+COVID-19 increased our need to ensure we provide support and advice for clergy and their families post the global pandemic.

 In 2022 we received a generous grant from the Benefact Trust which we are using to support a number of clergy and staff wellbeing events and activities.